Visit Statler College

 You can register for campus tours online, or by calling (304) 293-3489.
 If you want to an an engineering appointment to your main university tour, be sure to ask for an academic appointment.

 ENGINEERING AND COMPUTER SCIENCE MEETING/TOUR

-If you have already visited West Virginia University through the Visitor's Resource Center, meeting with an engineering advisor or a Statler Ambassador and a tour of the Statler College of Engineering and Mineral Resources is another great way to experience what you could be a part of at WVU.
+If you have already visited West Virginia University through the Visitor's Resource Center, meeting with a Statler Ambassador and taking a tour of the Statler College of Engineering and Mineral Resources is another great way to experience what you could be a part of at WVU.

-If you are interested in experiencing life as a WVU student, arrangements can be made, as a part of these visits, for you to have the opportunity to sit in on an engineering class or even shadow one of our current students for a day.
+If you are interested in experiencing life as a WVU student, arrangements can be made, as a part of these visits, for you to have the opportunity to sit in on an engineering class.

 Located in Morgantown, WV, West Virginia University is about 70 miles south of Pittsburgh,

 PA.
 Morgantown is a vibrant community that was named the "#1 Small City in

 America" and the "Best Small City in the East" by leading publications.

 This is a great place to live, offering miles of trails for cycling, jogging, or